 Clear out the clutter

 One of the biggest motivational reasons for doing a spring clean is the accumulation of clutter.
-Once things start to pile up, the home feels cluttered and untidy so now’s the ideal time to start parting with all those unwanted or unneeded bits and to release a sense of freshness into our environments, freeing up some much-needed storage space.
+Once things start to pile up, the home feels cluttered and untidy, so now’s the ideal time to start parting with all those unwanted or unneeded bits and to release a sense of freshness into our environments, freeing up some much-needed storage space.

-To do this, it’s better to have a strategy in mind, so organise all the process by putting things into specific piles, such as scrap, giveaway and store and if you find that there is just too much stuff that you are unwilling to part with but still require the extra space at home, then why not rent a storage unit instead?
+To do this, it’s better to have a strategy in mind, so organise all the process by putting things into specific piles, such as scrap, giveaway and store, and if you find that there is just too much stuff that you are unwilling to part with but still require the extra space at home, then why not book a storage unit instead?
 It’s a great way to safely store things away for when you need them again.

 Now that you’ve accomplished certain chores and found suitable storage solutions for all of those items that were cluttering up your home, but still want to keep, now’s the time to start the big clean, with a lot more room in tow!

-- Starting one room at a time, you should start by wiping down all ceiling lighting, lampshades, picture frames, and similar items first in case lots of dust and debris falls, and then tackle the walls, floors, countertops later.
+- Starting one room at a time, you should start by wiping down all ceiling lighting, lampshades, picture frames, and similar items first in case lots of dust and debris falls, and then tackle the walls, floors, and countertops later.

 - During a spring clean, it’s a good idea to clean and test out all of your smoke detectors.
 Replace batteries also, if needed.